3 Quarts: How Many Liters? A thorough look to Unit Conversions

 The Conversion Factor: Quarts to Liters

 The key to converting quarts to liters lies in the conversion factor.
-One US liquid quart is equivalent to approximately 0.946353 liters.
-This means that to convert any number of quarts to liters, you simply multiply the number of quarts by this conversion factor.
+One US liquid quart is equivalent to approximately 0.In real terms, 946353 liters.
+Basically, to convert any number of quarts to liters, you simply multiply the number of quarts by this conversion factor Simple as that..

 3 quarts * 0.946353 liters/quart ≈ 2.839 liters